BAK2K3/hard-drivers/TESTING.md

 On arrival to the homepage, the user is presented with the name of the company, the three main selling points of company, a _"call to action"_, and strong, relevant, and colourful imagery.
 The colour scheme adopted in the Logo/Header is consistent with the content of the site, the images, and the footer's text, icons, and style.
 Three sub-headings are visible on the homepage which are extremely succinct, yet clearly convey the ethos and purpose of the business.
 Each subheading has a relevant icon to give users an emotional response to each subheading's content.
-The _"call to action"_  text on the home page also addresses the user, and clearly gives instructions as to how to enage with company and website on a "no-risk" basis, and what they will achieve from doing so, further emphasising the ethos and company intention.
+The _"call to action"_  text on the home page also addresses the user, and clearly gives instructions as to how to engage with company and website on a "no-risk" basis, and what they will achieve from doing so, further emphasising the ethos and company intention.
 The concept and interface is simple, easy to use and navigate, and is responsive on all devices and viewports.
 Viewing this page on a mobile device stacks the content in order of most importance from top to bottom.

 > Non-Functional Requirement